BerliozFramework/HttpClient/README.md

 HAR file of session is accessible with method `Session::getHar()`.

-If you serialize the object `Session`, the HAR is preserve.
+If you serialize the object `Session`, the HAR is preserved.

 Refers to the documentation of **elgigi/har-parser** library: https://github.com/ElGigi/HarParser